rbishop85/tech-blog/README.md

 * Javascript
   - Node.js
+  - Express
+  - Express Handlebars
-  - Inquirer npm
+  - Express Session
   - MySQL
+  - BCrypt
+  - Sequelize
   - C.R.U.D.
 (Create, Read, Update, Delete)

+* HTML
+  - Bootstrap

 ---

 ## Steps Taken:

-- [x] Created repo and installed required dependencies.
+- [x] Setup initial folder structure, copied in boiler plate server code.
-- [x] Setup initial schema and seeds files.
+- [x] Setup Models and Seed files.
+- [x] Copied in boiler plate user routes and utils with updates to match current project.
-- [x] Started working on initial function layout.
+- [x] Started working on html routes, user routes and route indexes.
+- [x] Setup app on Heroku.
+- [x] Worked on homepage layout and loading posts.
-- [x] Setup questions for asking user what they want to do and running appropriate function.
+- [x] Setup Login and Registration pages.
-- [x] Started separating functions into separate js files for organization.
-- [x] Master questions list separated by table user is working in.
+- [x] Setup dashboard page and html route as well as new blog post page.
-- [x] Setup functions for viewing each table's contents.
+- [x] Setup ability to add, edit and delete posts.
-- [x] Created functions for creating and deleting within each table.
-- [x] Added some additional functions for editing employees.
-- [x] Moved question lists into array variables and stored them in separate file to clean up index.
-- [x] Moved all individual table functions aside from starter questions into their respective separate js files.
+- [x] Performed several styling updates on all pages.
+- [x] Revamped delete buttons to call a confirmation modal.
+- [x] Created helper function for handlebars that acts as an if statement but allows comparing of two values, used this helper to load delete button on a comment if it belongs to the current user.
+- [x] Setup comment delete confirmation modal to dynamically adjust based on which comment the delete button was pressed from.
 - [x] Final format and cleanup, along with adding notes and creating README.

 ---